Shakthivelms8/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

 1. Observe the empty result.
 While the stored procedure executed successfully, the JavaScript code never returned a human-readable response.

-## Implement best practices for a stored procedure
+### Task 2: Implement best practices for a stored procedure

 While the stored procedure authored earlier in this lab has basic functionality, it is also missing some common error-handling techniques that should be implemented in all stored procedures.
 First, the stored procedure assumes that it will always have time to complete the operation and doesn't check the return value of the **createDocument** method to ensure it has enough time.
 Second, the stored procedure assumes that all documents are successfully inserted without checking or throwing any potential error messages.
 Finally, the stored procedure doesn't return the newly created document as the HTTP response for the request that originally invoked the stored procedure.
 You will make these three changes to the stored procedure to implement common best practices.